This vignette demonstrates some of the covariance structures

 where

-A simulation experiment is set up using the parameters
+We set up a simulation experiment using the parameters

-The following R-code draws a simulation based on these parameter values.
-For illustration purposes we consider a very short time series.
+The following R function draws a simulation based on these parameter values.
+Initially, we consider only 1 group observed over 25 time points.

 x <- MASS::mvrnorm(mu = rep(0,n),